PavlosPo/PycharmProjects/scraping_music/Readme.md

 ### This app:

+Given the Date of your option; Creates and adds the top 100 song based on Billboard.

-1. Promts the uder to include a **Date** on the past of his favourite music
+1. Promts the user to include a **Date** on the past of his favourite music
 2. WebScrape the Top 100 Songs of that Period of time, based on **Billboard.com**
 3. Finds the URI of each song in the **Spotify** Platform
 4. Creates a **Playlist**